luxonis/depthai-python/docs/source/samples/rgb_rotate_warp.rst

 RGB Rotate Warp
 ===============

-This example shows usage of ImageManip to crop a rotated rectangle area on a frame, or perform various image transforms: rotate, mirror, flip, perspective transform.
+This example shows usage of :ref:`ImageManip` to crop a rotated rectangle area on a frame, or perform various image transforms: rotate, mirror, flip, perspective transform.

 Setup
 #####